jason-sa/amazon_product_trend_classification/docs/Proposal.md

 ## **Features**

 The feature set will be the first review in the 30 day range since the last review.
-Taking the first review means the model is attemtping to predict whether or not the product will trend in the next 30 days or not.
+Taking the first review means the model is attempting to predict whether or not the product will trend in the next 30 days or not.
 I am also planning to generate a topic/group of comments feature by utilizing unsupervised learning.
 I am planning to stay away from features that are inputs or highly correlated to the trend score, or else those would be leaky variables.

 ## **MVP**